shisteve/NHS/README.md

 017 Example of time series analysis on completely different data (sales of furniture).

 018 Counts the number of all the 2-seconds datapoints from all of the babies and looks for relations between the different vital signs.
 It also create a txt file with the entire set of datapoints called total_datapoints plus some other keyword based on the information that are stored in there.

+019 Some plots for the paper and in here I also computed the confidence interval of 95 % between the difference of the means of two distributions.